Pr3mR4jendran/Web3.0-Document-Verification/README.md

 # Web3.0 Document Verification Dapp

-Decentralized storage system for documents, developed by Prem Rajendran at Integra Technologies FZE
+Decentralized storage and verification system for documents based on the Truffle framework for the Ethereum blockchain.
+Frontend built in React.js, smart contract written in Solidity.